Jarzka/stylefy/README.md

 ## Init

-Make sure there is the following *style* tags on your page's *head* tag.
+Make sure there are the following *style* tags on your page's *head* tag.
 The tags should be the last <style> tags in the header.

 The first tag is going to contain CSS definitions that are not going to change (font-face, keyframes etc.).
 The second will contain class definitions that are added into DOM on-demand when components need them.